 And in the fall of 2002, Leonard M. Baynes wrote in an analysis published in the St. John’s Law Review on the Sarbanes-Oxley law:

 …There are several matters that the Act fails to address or provide sufficient protection, i.e., (1) non-securities fraud matters are not covered; (2) low-level employees may not be aware of the protections; (3) no guidance is given as to when to report wrongdoing to outside authorities or to a supervisor; (4) no guidance is given as to when the whistleblower should go over his or her supervisor’s head to senior management; and (5) no protection is given to undercover retaliations that do not quite manifest themselves as a “discharge, demotion, suspension, threat, or other manner of discrimination.”
 In promulgating its rules in implementing this matter, the SEC, to the extent possible, should take some of these limitations of the Act into account.
 As a consequence, the corporate whistleblower cannot just pucker and blow.
 She has to use a great deal of thought to whether and how she may want to blow the whistle. [emphasis added]

+There is little indication that it has gotten any better for corporate whistleblowers.
 The House of Representatives led by Republicans would like to repeal the Dodd-Frank whistleblower provisions and replace it with an Orwellian piece of legislation called the “Whistleblower Improvement Act.”
 On top of that, not only do whistleblowers have to fear retaliation if they expose corruption but they also have to worry that what they say might not be paid any attention.

 Corporate whistleblowers should have it better in American society, yet far too many citizens believe employees should follow a “boss’s orders even if the boss is wrong.”
-So, similar to national security whistleblowers, they face a culture that vilifies them if they raise their voice and cause trouble in the workplace or in their community.
+So they, similar to national security whistleblowers, face a culture that vilifies them if they raise their voice and cause trouble in the workplace or in their community.